Ronjastoofast/multi-assay-activity-analysis/README.md

 ## Objectives

-- Identify high-confidence lead compounds with consistent activity across both readouts
+- Identify lead compounds (those with the best activity across both readouts)
-- Identify discordant compounds and determine whether differences reflect biology or assay artefact
-- Evaluate reliability of each readout and its impact on compound classification
-- Define decision criteria for prioritising compounds and designing follow-up experiments
+- Identify trends in the data (does a good confluence correlate with a good inhibition?)
+- look for any interesting results, and suggest ways to investigate them
+- look for any ways to improve the experiment for next time
 ---

 ## Key Findings & Decisions

-### 1. High-confidence lead compounds
+### 1. Some compounds had high inhibition and high confluence

-- 3 compounds show >80% activity in both readouts
+- 3 compounds show >80% activity in both readouts, so are obvious lead candidate choices

+**Interpretation:**
+-	They are the most active compounds!

 **Decision:**
-- Prioritise these as lead candidates
-- Suitable for follow-up optimisation and validation
+- Replicate the results, test at lower concentrations for more detailed dose response data
+- Carry these compounds forward (more detailed biological assays, tox, pk/pd, etc.)
 ---

-### 2. Confluence-active, inhibition-inactive compounds
+### 2. Control variability impacts interpretation

-- High confluence, low inhibition
+- Inhibition controls show high variance (30–140%)

 **Interpretation:**
-- Cells retain morphology but die/fail to grow → compounds likely not preventing cytotoxicity
-- May reflect assay-specific or indirect effects
+- compounds with apparently low inhibition might still be very active

 **Decision:**
+- Treat inhibition values as a traffic light assay, anything in the >30% range is potentially ‘good’
+- Expand lead set to include borderline compounds

+**Impact:**
+- Adds ~4–5 additional potential lead compounds

+**Recommended actions:**
+- Replicate the results, test at different concentrations for more detailed dose response data
+- If we need the inhibition value to differentiate between good and mediocre compounds:
+- Look into whether this level of variation is normal for this readout
+- If plate-specific data is available, see if plate-to-plate variation in inhibition is responsible for this variation (and if so, test out plate-by-plate normalisation)
+- If repeated experiments are planned:
+  - record plate-specific data (if this wasn’t done already)
+  - try to reduce the variation
+  - consider a different readout instead

+### 3a.
+Some compounds had high confluence result but not high inhibition
+- Cells retain morphology but die/fail to grow

+**Interpretation:**
+- possible that either the compounds are directly (negatively) affecting growth, or are reducing the impact of the virus on cell area but not cell count

+**Decision:**
 - Deprioritise as primary leads
-- Only pursue if supported by orthogonal assays
+- retain as backups in case of issues with lead compounds (toxicity, poor pk/pd)
+- keep structures in mind when designing future antiviral compounds and for SAR from this dataset

 **Follow-up:**
+- If we need more leads or otherwise want to understand this activity:
 - Test in uninfected cells to assess direct cytotoxicity vs antiviral effect
 - Test at higher concentrations to assess if this reflects a weaker activity

 ---

-### 3. Inhibition-active, confluence-inactive compounds

-- High inhibition, low confluence
+### 3b.
+Some compounds had high inhibition but not high confluence

+- cell count is good, but cells morphology is different to the control

 **Interpretation:**
-- Cells survive but remain morphologically damaged
-- Suggests partial biological effect or insufficient potency
+- possible that either the compounds are directly (negatively) affecting cell morphology, or are reducing the impact of the virus on cell area but not cell count

 **Decision:**
-- Treat as secondary candidates
-- Potential starting points for optimisation
+- Deprioritise as primary leads, and these compounds are considered less good than compounds with high confluence and low inhibition.
+- retain as backups (to the backups) in case of issues with lead compounds (toxicity, poor pk/pd)
+- keep structures in mind when designing future antiviral compounds, and for SAR from this dataset

 **Follow-up:**
-- Test at higher concentrations
-- Assess whether increased potency improves confluence
+- If we need more leads or otherwise want to understand this activity:
-- Test in uninfected cells to see if compounds are directly affecting cell morphology
+- Test in uninfected cells to assess direct cytotoxicity of compounds
+- Test at higher concentrations to assess if this reflects a weaker activity

 ---

-### 4. Control variability impacts interpretation
+### 4. Relationship between readouts

-- Inhibition controls show high variance (30–140%)
+- Weak correlation, but there is a general trend where high confluence compounds have higher inhibition (20-125%) and lower confluence compounds tend to have lower inhibition (-50 – 50% and one outlier at ~80%).

 **Interpretation:**
-- Reduced confidence in inhibition readout
+- the weak correlation could be due to the high variance in the inhibition
-- Increased risk of misclassifying compounds near threshold
+- if some compounds directly affect inhibition or confluence this could also explain the weak relationship.

 **Decision:**
-- Treat inhibition values in the >30% range as uncertain
-- Expand lead set to include borderline compounds

-**Impact:**
-- Adds ~4–5 additional potential lead compounds

-**Recommended actions:**
-- Investigate plate-level effects (batch variability)  on inhibition readout
-- Review control normalisation methods
-- If repeated experiments are planned:
-  - improve assay robustness
-  - reduce variance before relying on inhibition readout for decisions

----

-### 5. Relationship between readouts

-- Weak overall correlation between confluence and inhibition

-**Interpretation:**
-- Readouts capture different biological effects
-- Agreement between them increases confidence
-- Disagreement highlights potential artefacts or distinct mechanisms

-**Decision:**
 - Prioritise compounds with consistent signals across both readouts
-- Use discordant results to guide targeted follow-up experiments
+- try to reduce inhibition variance in future runs

 ---